wistia/wistia-open-docs/_posts/zapier.md

 ### Getting Your Accounts Ready

-To connect your Wistia account to Zapier, you'll need to get your Wistia API Token, you can find that from your Account Dashboard -> API Access.
+To connect your Wistia account to Zapier, you'll need to get your Wistia API Token, you can find that from your Account Settings -> API tab.

 ### Integrating Wistia and Zapier